 In Dance, It’s the Choreography

 Choreography is the basic skeletal structure of all dance routines.
 This is true for all forms of dance.
 Ballet, tap, jazz, acrobatic dance, hip hop, ballroom and ethnic dance are all performed within the framework of choreography.
 Choreographers create unique combinations of dance steps and movements set to music.
-Some of the most famous choreographers originated from their own ranks as world classes professional dancers in GTA for example.
+Some of the most famous choreographers originated from their own ranks as world dance classes by professional dancers in GTA for example.

 Famous Choreographers by Name